intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/databricks.md

 ![](images/Databricks5.PNG)

 See below for an example of Spark config setting needed by Analytics Zoo.
-Here it sets 1 core and 6g memory per executor and driver.
+Here it sets 1 core per executor.
 Note that "spark.cores.max" needs to be properly set below.

 ```
 spark.shuffle.reduceLocality.enabled false